daveonebillion/djw_hst_tools/README.md

 Idealy uses x1f files produced using stisblazefix (https://stisblazefix.readthedocs.io).
 Can use x1d files but these are badly affected by echelle blaze ripple.

-For best results with E140M spectra, ask me to do a correction with the updated pht files first.
-This marginally improves on stisblazefix alone.

 ```python

 """